Private Federated Learning Without a Trusted Server: Optimal Algorithms for Convex Losses: Thorough Discussion of Related Work

-In the absence of differential privacy constraints, federated learning has received a lot of attention from researchers in recent years.
-Among these, the most relevant works to us are \cite{koloskova, li2020fedavg, scaffold, woodworth2020local, woodworth2020, yuan20}, which have proved bounds on the convergence rate of federated learning algorithms.
-From an algorithmic standpoint, all of these works propose and analyze either Minibatch SGD (MB-SGD), FedAvg/Local SGD \cite{mcmahan2017originalFL}, or an extension or accelerated/variance-reduced variation of one of these.
-Notably, \cite{woodworth2020} proves tight upper and lower bounds that establish the near optimality of accelerated MB-SGD for the heterogeneous SCO problem with non-random $M_r = M = N$ in a fairly wide parameter regime.
+\paragraph{Federated Learning:} In the absence of differential privacy constraints, federated learning (FL) has received a lot of attention from researchers in recent years.
+Among these, the most relevant works to us are \citep{koloskova, li2020fedavg, scaffold, woodworth2020local, woodworth2020, yuan20}, which have proved bounds on the convergence rate of FL algorithms.
+From an algorithmic standpoint, all of these works propose and analyze either Minibatch SGD (MB-SGD), FedAvg/Local SGD~\citep{mcmahan2017originalFL}, or an extension or accelerated/variance-reduced variation of one of these (e.g. SCAFFOLD~\citep{scaffold}).
+Notably, \cite{woodworth2020} proves tight upper and lower bounds that establish the near optimality of accelerated MB-SGD for the heterogeneous SCO problem with non-random $M_r = M = N$ in a fairly wide parameter regime. \cite{lobel2010, touri15, nedic2017} provide convergence results with random connectivity graphs.
+Our upper bounds describe the effect of the mean of $1/M_r$ on DP FL.

-In the centralized setting, DP ERM and SCO is well-understood in the convex and strongly convex settings~\cite{bst14, wang2017ermrevisited, bft19, fkt20, lowy2021}.
+\paragraph{DP Optimization:} In the centralized setting, DP ERM and SCO is well-understood for convex and strongly convex loss functions~\citep{bst14, wang2017ermrevisited, bft19, fkt20, lowy2021, asiL1geo}.